 Viola Ago + Hans Tursack, Transfers

 Transfers is a large, vertically oriented, proto-architectural sculptural installation.
-This will be the second iteration of the project, which was first installed in downtown Los Angeles at the A+D Museum where it stood from March-May 2018.
-In this second iteration installed at Art Omi: Architecture, Transfers has been be stripped to its aluminum scaffolding, and re-clad with a set of custom CNC cut Dupont Corian solid surface panels.
-Each panel has been printed with an image responding to the Art Omi: Architecture site, the Field_01 “Shelters” theme, and the surrounding landscape in the Hudson River Valley.
+This will be the second iteration of the project, which was first installed in downtown Los Angeles at the A+D Museum from March through May 2018.
+In this second iteration installed at Art Omi: Architecture, Transfers has been be stripped down to its aluminum scaffolding, and re-clad with a set of custom CNC-cut Dupont Corian solid surface panels.
+Each panel has been printed with an abstracted image responding to the Art Omi: Architecture curated “Shelters” theme, and the concept of vertical and sculpturally formed dwellings using a modern material.

 The geometric concept for Transfers is geological in origin.
 The piece takes inspiration from the aggregation systems developed by sculptor Tony Smith (rooted in his research on crystallography), and the earth artist Michael Heizer’s artificially constructed rock-pile installations such as Dragged Mass Geometric (Whitney Museum of Art, 1985).
 Like Smith’s and Heizer’s works, Transfers asserts its artificial, constructed nature (exposed joints and hardware), but its form references primal crystalline configurations like those theorized by geologists at the turn of the century.
 As an artificial object-in-the-landscape, Transfers reads as a small monument or obelisk (in the lineage of Minimalist and Post-Minimal sculpture), but also as an abstract prototype for an urban tower.